Does Your Dog Sniff Too Much? Let him.March 21, 2019 2020-08-03 13:32

 The Wild Ones

 Do you have a wild and crazy dog that’s full of energy?
 Maybe a youngster or a working breed that will go all day?
+A wild Doodle or working-bred dog?

 If your dog’s nose is on the ground he cannot bounce around at the same time.
 The wild ones often rush into situation and try to solve every problem by being fast, loud and powerful.